JustinDevB/AntiCheatReplay/README.md

 NOTE: Your AntiCheat has to be configured to punish someone in order to record.
 If players never get punished you will not get a recording.

-Setup:
+Setup: <br>
-Vulcan: Set "enable-api" in Vulcan's config to "true"
+Vulcan: Set "enable-api" in Vulcan's config to "true" <br>
 Soaroma: Set "enableAPI" in Soaroma's config to "true"

 For best results, follow this configuration guide for Advanced Replay: